tikisen/6372_proj2/R_Code/project2_rmd/Farrow_Granger_Senkungu_Project2.md

 rm(entire.dataset.percent)
 ```

+- Ideally, the proportion of events and non-events in the Y variable should approximately be the same.
+- From the above histograms it is obvious there is a class bias, a condition observed when the Malignant proportion of events is much smaller than proportion of Benign events, by a factor of 1 to 1.9.
+- As a result, we must sample the observations in approximately equal proportions in order to get better model.
+Unfortunately we have a small sample size, which means we are not able to implement this strategy.

 ## Pairs Plots
 - Version 1:
 - The objective of the "Pairs Plot" is to create plots based upon paring of variables
-- Additionaly, each observation is color coded to simutaleniously see if the observation is "Benign" or "Malignanat" cancer.
+- Additionaly, each observation is color coded to simutaleniously see if the observation is "Benign" or "Malignant " cancer.
   - Color Coding:
     * Blue = Benign
-    * Red = Malignanat
+    * Red = Malignant

 ```r